Covid 19 coronavirus: Rotorua schools exposed by latest covid cases, warns parents of risk

 Authorities are now frantically trying to trace the 320 suspected contacts of the pair.

+The school operated under level 3 precautions yesterday and held a Facebook live letting all their school whānau know the situation.

+Last night they let the other three schools know about the possible exposure as a precaution.

-Koa sent an email to parents last night after being advised that the flight attendant on the flight which brought the women over had been to Rotorua and spent time with whānau.
+Koa sent an email to parents last night after being advised that a flight attendant on the flight which brought the women over had been to Rotorua and spent time with whānau.

 "That whānau have boys who attend one of our kura.